-Handheld aviation radios have plenty of use cases, from primary to backup radio for pilots, ATC practice for student pilots, plane spotters, even drone pilots can benefit from having an aviation radio in their hand… These are the 7 best aviation handheld radios for pilots and non-pilots, with and without navigation.
+Hey!
+Handheld aviation radios can be incredibly useful, whether as a primary or backup radio for pilots, for ATC practice for student pilots, for plane spotting, or even for drone pilots.
+Check out this list of the 7 best handheld aviation radios for everyone – pilots and non-pilots alike – with and without navigation.

 This handheld radio is very good, and you’re going to be able to easily use it to its full potential.
 It is very compact, and it still manages to be a full-spectrum aviation COMM/NAV radio.
 Having access to a state-of-the-art communication and navigation system that fits in the palm of your hand is fantastic.
 This even has a long-lasting lithium-ion battery that gives you 80mW of clear audio.